mkobuolys/flutter-design-patterns/assets/markdown/mediator.md

 _Admin_, _Developer_ and _Tester_ are concrete team member classes that extend the abstract class _TeamMember_ as well as override the default _toString()_ method.

-_NotificationHub_ is an abstract interface class that is used by all the specific notification hubs and defines several methods:
+_NotificationHub_ defines an interface for all the specific notification hubs:

 - _getTeamMembers()_ - returns a list of team members of the hub;
 - _register()_ - registers a team member to the hub;